oneapi-src/computational-fluid-dynamics/README.md

 The ground truth is not provided for this test case and hence the accuracy (MSE) cannot be quantified.
 However from the the sample output that was shown before the profile intuitively looks reasonable.

 **Business Perspective:** As mentioned before, an AI based model can provide a faster alternative to numerically solving NS equations to calculate fluid flow profiles.
 This approach in itself can accelerate the component design and development.
-Furthermore, using Intel optimized technologies, for example, Tensorflow w/ oneDNN optimizations and INT8 quantization using INC for inference can accelerate pipelines even further.
+Furthermore, using Intel optimized technologies, for example, TensorFlow w/ oneDNN optimizations and INT8 quantization using INC for inference can accelerate pipelines even further.
 This is critical for workloads deployed on modest CPU architectures such as on-prem servers which cannot be customized or even local workstations.
 These benefits definitely outweigh the negligible accuracy losses seen in an AI based solution.

 **Note on Performance Gain:**